QuChunhe/study/MachineLearning.md

 X has a geometric distribution with parameter p ∈ (0, 1), written X ∼ Geom(p),

+Think of X as the number of flips needed until the first head when flipping a coin.

 X has a Poisson distribution with parameter λ, written X ∼ Poisson(λ)

+The Poisson is often used as a model for counts of rare events like radioactive decay and traffic accidents.